mnishiguchi/rsync-home-config-backup/README.md

 ## **Overview**

 This project provides scripts to backup and restore your home directory and essential configurations on Linux.
-It supports incremental backups, selective inclusion and exclusion, and easy restoration of system settings and packages.
+It supports incremental backups, selective inclusion and exclusion, and easy restoration of specific configurations such as `dconf` settings or installed packages.

 ### **Features**